 Learn more about your right to receive appropriate communication about your healthcare in a way you understand.
 If you have any difficulties speaking or understanding English, you have a range of support options depending on your needs.

 Everyone visiting Mercy Health hospitals and health services, except inpatients, must wear a mask.
-Mercy Health will provide disposable masks at screening points, or you may choose to wear their own mask.
+Mercy Health will provide disposable masks at screening points.
 Remember, wearing a mask does not mean you are protected.
 The most effective way to protect yourself and others from coronavirus is to maintain good hygiene and physical distancing.

 Do not visit if you: